EilidhSweenie/simple_task_list_api/README.md

 ```

 ### Return a single task by ID
 Run the below query from the Operation section of the sandbox to list a single task when given a corresponding ID.
 Replace ADD_ID_HERE with the ID you would like to search for.
+ID is a numerical string value e.g. "1" or "10".
 Returns null if no matching tasks are available.
 ```
 query {
   task(id: "ADD_ID_HERE") {